EmergentSoftware/SQL-Server-Development-Assessment/README.md

 ## Ran on a Non-Readable Availability Group Secondary Databases
 **Check Id:** 17

 You are running this on an AG secondary, and some of your databases are configured as non-readable when this is a secondary node.
-To analyze those databases, run sp_Developer on the primary, or on a readable secondary.
+To analyze those databases, run sp_Develop on the primary, or on a readable secondary.

 ---
 ## Ran Against 50+ Databases Without @BringThePain = 1
 **Check Id:** 18

-Running sp_Developer on a server with 50+ databases may cause temporary insanity for the server and/or user.
+Running sp_Develop on a server with 50+ databases may cause temporary insanity for the server and/or user.
 If you're sure you want to do this, run again with the parameter @BringThePain = 1.

 ---